Nuitka/Nuitka-website/posts/nuitka-this-week_6.rst

 know of, or one type only.
 That kind of things needs ideas and experiments.

 Having ``int`` supported should help getting some functions to C speeds, or at least much closer to it.
-That will make noticable effects in many of the benchmarks.
+That will make noticeable effects in many of the benchmarks.
 More C types will then follow one by one.

 Donations